turbo-sim/pysolver_view/_sources/source/introduction.rst

 3. **Create a dedicated Conda virtual environment for development**:

-   - Check that conda is installed:
+   Check that conda is installed:

    .. code-block:: bash

       conda list

-   - If not conda is installed, `install conda <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_.
+   If conda is not installed, `install conda <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_.

-   - Create dedicated virtual environment for turboflow package:
+   Create dedicated virtual environment for the package:

    .. code-block:: bash